-A throttle valve is fitted in carburetor body, to which a tapered needle is attached.
-The combination of the throttle valve and a tapered needle is operated by means of operating cable.
+A throttle valve is fitted in the carburetor body, to which a tapered needle is attached.
+The combination of the throttle valve and a tapered needle is operated by means of an operating cable.

 To set the air-fuel ratio, the position of this tapered needle can be adjusted with respect to the throttle valve.

-The tapered end of the needle regulates the area of the passage in the main jet, supplies fuel to a chamber that has the pilot outlet and bypass outlet.
+The tapered end of the needle regulates the area of the passage in the main jet and supplies fuel to a chamber that has the pilot outlet and bypass outlet.

 An adjustable auxiliary air intake is also supplied air to this chamber.
-The pilot outlet and bypass are situated in front and back side of the throttle valve respectively.
+The pilot outlet and bypass are situated on the front and back sides of the throttle valve respectively.

 The float chamber receives petrol from the oil tank through the needle valve, attached to the float with the help of a clip.

-The air valve, which can be operated independently by an Operating cable, to obstruct the main air passage.
+The air valve, which can be operated independently by an Operating cable, obstructs the main air passage.

-An adjusting screw is provided on the wall of carburetor body, by which the position of the throttle valve can be present independent of operating cable adjustment for idling purpose.
+An adjusting screw is provided on the wall of the carburetor body, by which the position of the throttle valve can be present independent of operating cable adjustment for idling purposes.

 Working with Amal Carburetor

-This mixture carries excess fuel; such mixture is not desirable for normal running of the engine.
-Hence, the throttle valve is to be slightly raised for admitting supply of air from the main air passage.
+This mixture carries excess fuel; such a mixture is not desirable for the normal running of the engine.
+Hence, the throttle valve is to be slightly raised for admitting the supply of air from the main air passage.

 The more the throttle valve opened, the less will be the depression on the pilot outlet.

-The function of air valve is to obstruct the main air passage at the time of the start.
-Hence, enriching the mixture by increasing depression of the main jet.
+The function of the air valve is to obstruct the main air passage at the time of the start.
+Hence, enriching the mixture by increasing the depression of the main jet.

 The mixture provided by the pilot outlet and the by-pass system is supplemented by the fuel from the main jet.
-At this point approximately at 13% of the throttle valve open.
+At this point, approximately 13% of the throttle valve opens.

-After the 75% of the opening of the throttle, the main jet only provides the fuel regulation.
+After 75% of the opening of the throttle, the main jet only provides fuel regulation.

-At the time of idling, the throttle stop screw provides a definite throttle opening for idling purpose.
+At the time of idling, the throttle stop screw provides a definite throttle opening for idling purposes.